vica781/Tree-Enthusiast-vica781/README.md

 The Tree Enthusiast App is not just a tool but a companion for your green escapades.
 It's a celebration of the trees around us, fostering a community that cherishes and preserves the natural world.
 Whether you are charting the woods for new specimens or simply enjoying the serenity of a forest bath, the Tree Enthusiast App enriches your experience and deepens your connection to the earth's towering guardians.
 <br>
 <br>
-Join us and turn every green encounter into a moment of learning, sharing, and personal growth.
+Join the comunity and turn every green encounter into a moment of learning, sharing, and personal growth.
 With the Tree Enthusiast App, every tree is a story waiting to be told, and every forest a chapter yet to be explored.

 [Back to top ⇧](#table-of-contents)